TrudAX/denistrunin-blog/src/draft/d365fo-goliveprep/index.md

 - Automated build and deployment pipelines.
 This will require a service account user without MFA.
 A sample instruction for pipeline setup is located here TODO
 - Script to [prepare the development VM](https://github.com/TrudAX/TRUDScripts/blob/master/D365FO/PrepareNewVMScript.ps1).
 It guaranties that all tools will be availiable on any project VM
 - Script to [refresh the code](https://github.com/TrudAX/TRUDScripts/blob/master/D365FO/RestoreCode.ps1) on DEV VM.
 It can compile one or all models with the correct compile sequence
 - Various scripts to support [development process](https://github.com/TrudAX/TRUDScripts/blob/master/D365FO/UsefulScripts.ps1).
-Most important here, restore Tier2 database and share it via a separate storage account
+Most important here, restore Tier2 database and share it via a separate storage account.
 - SQL script to process database after PROD restore(enabling users, change integration settings to Test values)

 ## Summary

-In this post I tried to describe some practical experiece for technical preparatoin to GoLive D365FO projects.
-In general it is quite simple, you need to organize an efficient process for the following activities:
+In this post, I tried to describe some practical experience for technical preparation for GoLive D365FO projects.
+In general, it is quite simple: you need to organise an efficient process for the following activities:

 - Deliver fixes from Development VM to PROD
-- Deliver test cases for PROD issues to Development VM(data restore)
+- Replicate test cases for PROD issues on the Development VM(data restore)
-- Perform system monitoring to be able troubleshoot typical issues
+- Perform system monitoring to troubleshoot typical issues

 but the complexity in the details.
-Hope you find this post usefull, don't hesitate to post questions or if you want to add something.
+Hope you find this post useful, don't hesitate to post questions or if you want to add something, it will be interesting.